KyberNetwork/developer-portal/docs/guide-reserves.md

 Then run the command

 ```
-node reserveDeployer.js --config-path ropsten_reserve_input.json --gas-price-gwei 30 ----rpc-url https://ropsten.infura.io --print-private-key true --network-address "0x85ecDf8803c35a271a87ad918B5927E5cA6a56D2"
+node reserveDeployer.js --config-path ropsten_reserve_input.json --gas-price-gwei 30 ----rpc-url https://ropsten.infura.io --print-private-key true --network-address "0x91a502C678605fbCe581eae053319747482276b9"
 ```
 * `--gas-price-gwei`: The gas price in gwei
 * `--rpc-url`: The URL of your geth, parity or infura node.
 Here we use infura's node, `https://ropsten.infura.io`.
-* `--print-private-key`: The script generates a random and one-time ETH account that will send transactions.
+* `--print-private-key`: The script generates a random and one-time ETH account that will send transactions to deploy and setup your contracts.
 The `true` value reveals the private key of this generated account to you (you may want to set it to `false` when deploying onto the mainnet).
-* `--network-address`: Kyber’s network contract address (the address above is Ropsten testnet address).
+* `--network-address`: `KyberNetwork.sol` contract address (the address above is Ropsten testnet address).

 You should see something similar to the image below while the script is running.

 ![Waitforbalance](/uploads/waitforbalance.jpg "Waitforbalance")

-The generated ETH account is waiting for some ETH to be deposited so that it can send transactions.
+The generated ETH account is waiting for some ETH to be deposited so that it can send transactions to deploy and setup your contracts.
 Send around 0.3 ETH to the address.
 The console will eventually show

 ![Ethsent](/uploads/ethsent.jpg "Ethsent")